 - Email signature

-Instructions for business card and letterhead design I created for Adria24
+Instructions for letterhead design I created for the student union brand identity

 Once I create the guidelines, the clients are no longer bound to work only with me, unless they really want to – any decent designer will be able to translate them into any medium.